d-lama/.github/mgmt/project_outline.md

 ## 3 Customer Benefit

-The software will help businesses and research labs reduce the time and resources required to develop machine learning models.
-It will allow them to label dataset quicker by a decentralized method and at the same time get a good mix of different opinions, which in the intended case leads to a more stable dataset.
+The software will help businesses and research labs by reducing time and resources required to develop machine learning models.
+It will allow them to label datasets quicker by a decentralized method and at the same time get a good mix of different opinions, which in the intended case leads to a more stable dataset.

 1. Faster development of machine learning models: Data labeling is a time-consuming and labor-intensive process.
 By decentralizing the data labeling process, businesses can significantly reduce the time and effort required to develop machine learning models.
 This can help businesses get their products and services to market faster, giving them a competitive edge in their industry.
 2. Increased accuracy and consistency: Different quality control measurements and the mixture of lablers can help reduce the potential for error and bias in the labeling process.
 This can lead to more accurate and consistent labeling, which can improve the overall quality of the machine learning models.
 This can be especially important in industries where accuracy is critical, such as healthcare, finance, and legal.
 3. Scalability: Decentralized data labeling can be scaled easily, allowing businesses to process large amounts of data quickly and efficiently.
 This can be especially important for businesses that need to process large datasets on a regular basis.

-## 4 Competitive Analysis (Rebekka)
+## 4 Competitor Analysis (Rebekka)
 Due to the increasing popularity and importance of machine learning, tools have been developed on the market to simplify and improve the quality of manual data labeling.
 ML engineers have to invest more than 80% of their time in data preparation and data labeling in order to have the data ready to work with.
 (https://www.superannotate.com/blog/best-data-labeling-tools)